osv-io/osv-io.github.io/_posts/features/0000-07-01-optimize-native-apps.md

 order: 1
 ---

 Usually OS<sup>v</sup> runs unmodified applications.
-In order to provide even better performance, it's possible to access a low level kernel api.
+In order to provide better performance than traditional VMs, OS<sup>v</sup> exposes a low level kernel api.

-An application has access to the block device and flushing, and can map the NIC descriptors directly (virtio-app) and signal the hypervisor.
-We believe that the number of cycles the application requires should always be smaller than the kernel path.
+An application has access to the block device and flushing, can map the NIC descriptors directly (virtio-app), and can signal the hypervisor.
+This allows performing IO without taking an expensive kernel path in the guest OS.